microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/onlinemeeting-list-transcripts.md

 Namespace: microsoft.graph

 Retrieve the list of [callTranscript](../resources/calltranscript.md) objects associated with a scheduled [onlineMeeting](../resources/onlinemeeting.md).
-This API does not support getting call transcripts from channel meetings.
+This API doesn't support getting call transcripts from channel meetings.

 > [!NOTE]
 > This API works differently in one or more national clouds.
 For details, see [Microsoft Teams API implementation differences in national clouds](/graph/teamwork-national-cloud-differences).